-Cooking from scratch is sometimes simple, sometimes complicated or requires a mixture of experience and knowing what flavors work best with the dish.
+Cooking from scratch is sometimes simple, sometimes complicated.
+It requires a mixture of experience and knowing what flavors work best with each dish.
 The southern, down-home recipes on this blog are designed for the new cook as well as the very experienced.
 All it takes is a little time in understanding the ingredients and steps.

 I offer you recipes that I prepare often or recipes that are family traditions.
 I will tell you in advance if it is one that requires a bit of thought as I sometimes do not measure exact ingredients.
 These you can experiment with easily and none of them are complicated.
 That's the best part of scratch cooking, you can claim the dish as your own.